-At December 31, 2012 our mortgage-backed securities and collateralized mortgage obligations ("CMOs") reflected in the following table were issued by U.S. government-sponsored enterprises and agencies, Freddie Mac, Fannie Mae and Ginnie Mae, and are obligations which the federal government has affirmed its commitment to support.
-All securities reflected in the table were classified as available-for-sale at December 31, 2012, 2011 and 2010.
+At December 31, 2013, our mortgage-backed securities and collateralized mortgage obligations ("CMOs") reflected in the following table were issued by U.S. government-sponsored enterprises and agencies, Freddie Mac, Fannie Mae and Ginnie Mae, and are obligations which the federal government has affirmed its commitment to support.
+All securities reflected in the table were classified as available-for-sale at December 31, 2013, 2012 and 2011.

 We hold FHLBC common stock to qualify for membership in the Federal Home Loan Bank System and to be eligible to borrow funds under the FHLBC's advance program.
-The aggregate cost of our FHLBC common stock as of December 31, 2012 was \$8.4 million based on its par value.
+The aggregate cost of our FHLBC common stock as of December 31, 2013 was \$6.1 million based on its par value.
 There is no market for FHLBC common stock.
-Due to our receipt of stock dividends in prior years and the amount of our outstanding FHLBC advances, we owned shares of FHLBC common stock at December 31, 2012 with a par value that was \$1.1 million more than we were required to own to maintain our membership in the Federal Home Loan Bank

-System and to be eligible to obtain advances ("excess" or "voluntary" capital stock).
-During 2012, we redeemed \$7.9 million of excess FHLBC stock.
+Due to our receipt of stock dividends in prior years and the amount of our outstanding FHLBC advances, we owned more shares of FHLBC common stock than we were required to own to maintain our membership in the Federal Home Loan Bank System and to be eligible to obtain advances ("excess" or "voluntary" capital stock).
+We redeemed \$2.3 million and \$7.9 million of excess FHLBC stock during 2013 and 2012, respectively.
+At December 31, 2013 we owned no excess shares of FHLBC common stock.